camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 ## Play Usage and Billing Considerations

 The use of Play may result in additional charges depending on your organization's plan and the type of cluster you are using.
-To avoid incurring extra costs, please follow these guidelines based on your plan:
+To avoid extra costs, follow these guidelines based on your plan:

-- **Enterprise Plans:** Use a [Development cluster](/components/concepts/clusters.md#development-clusters-in-the-enterprise-plan) to avoid costs.
+- **Enterprise Plans:** Use a [development cluster](/components/concepts/clusters.md#development-clusters-in-the-enterprise-plan) to avoid costs.
 Alternatively, ensure your organization is designated as a development organization.
-For further assistance, contact your CSM.
+For further assistance, contact your Customer Success Manager.
-- **Starter/Professional Plans:** Use a [Development cluster](/components/concepts/clusters.md#development-clusters-in-the-starter-plan) to avoid costs.
+- **Starter/Professional Plans:** Use a [development cluster](/components/concepts/clusters.md#development-clusters-in-the-starter-plan) to avoid costs.
 Starter Plan users have one development cluster with free execution for development included in their plan.
-For Professional Plans, you may need to purchase a Development cluster.
+For Professional Plans, you may need to purchase a development cluster.
 - **Trial Plans:** You can use any cluster.